Matocolotoe/Skript-1.8/README.md

 ## Issues and other stuff
 Since this fork only provides retro-compatibility, issues regarding Skript will have to be posted on the [official repository](https://github.com/SkriptLang/Skript) of the plugin.

-However, don't hesitate to report any problem which you believe directly related to the plugin by opening an issue [here](https://github.com/Matocolotoe/Skript-1.8/issues).

-If you need any further help, feel free to join our [Discord server](https://discord.gg/yh3Z98m).